zahodi/bovine-inventory/README.md

 ### Details

 #### bin
+Whithin the bin folder, we will have the main entry point script: bovine_inventory.py

+as well as the rest of this repo: lib/bovine plugins/

 #### static
 Within the static folder, we have two primary subfolders that will contain a series of yaml files, named for the group or host.
 Unlike v1 of the bovine-inventory, v2 doesn't allow a host or group to be defined more than once.